atom/atom/docs/creating-a-theme.md

 To get started, hit `cmd-shift-P`, and start typing "Generate Syntax Theme" to generate a new theme package.
 Select "Generate Syntax Theme," and you'll be asked for the path where your theme will be created.
-Let's call ours _motif-syntax_. __Tip:__ suffix syntax themes with _-syntax_!
+Let's call ours _motif-syntax_. __Tip:__ syntax themes should end with _-syntax_.

 Atom will pop open a new window, showing the _motif-syntax_ theme, with a default set of folders and files created for us.
-If you open the settings view (`cmd-,`) and navigate to the _Themes_ section on the left, you'll see the _Motif_ listed in the _Syntax Theme_ drop-down.
+If you open the settings view (`cmd-,`) and navigate to the _Themes_ section on the left, you'll see the _Motif_ theme listed in the _Syntax Theme_ drop-down.
 Select it from the menu to activate it, now when you open an editor you should see that your new _motif-syntax_ theme in action.

 Open up _stylesheets/colors.less_ to change the various colors variables which have been already been defined.
 For example, turn `@red` into `#f4c2c1`.